If you’d like to listen, click the podcast above for12’ish minutes of me hamming it up!

 Obediently, I climbed the three steps into the belly of the Greyhound beast and settled into a window seat.
 Propping my knapsack on the aisle side to discourage company, I leaned my forehead on the window and reviewed the last 24 hours and why I was on that bus.

 The short story was life had exploded into a literal and figurative shite-storm with one-after-the-other catastrophes.
 The balloon of best-laid summer plans had popped.

 In Waterloo, I no longer had a tenant moving into the house.
-Meanwhile, back in Halifax at the Duncan house, I’d left behind a roof replacement in progress that had since spiraled into a nightmare roof rebuild of titanic dollars, and oh ya, when the lid was off the house and the upper walls exposed for a full visual, the roofer had discovered was no insulation in the upper half of my house, even though I’d paid a company through the nose to do the job.
-And then last night… a kid-dult call came from Duncan Street, Halifax, informed me there’d been sewage explosion in the house, and the basement was ankle-deep and swimming in, well, no other way to say it, poop.
+Meanwhile, back in Halifax at the Duncan house, I’d left behind a roof replacement in progress that had since spiraled into a nightmare roof rebuild of titanic dollars, and oh ya, when the lid was off the house and the upper walls exposed for a full visual, the roofer had discovered there was no insulation in the upper half of my house, even though I’d paid a company through the nose to do the job.
+And then last night… a kid-dult call came from Duncan Street, Halifax, informing me there’d been sewage explosion in the house, and the basement was ankle-deep and swimming in, well, no other way to say it, poop.

 Two houses.
 Two provinces.
 Two disasters of epic proportions happening simultaneously.